Content Words: Nouns, Verbs, Adjectives and Adverbs

 Ambitransitive Verbs

 Ambitransitive verbs in Globasa are verbs for which both the subject of the intransitive meaning and the direct object of the transitive meaning experience the same action/state of the verb.
 The intransitive meaning of these verbs may optionally apply -cu and the transitive meaning may optionally apply -gi.
-There are three subcategories of ambitransitive verbs: verbs of feeling, agentless verbs, and verbs of position/location or movement.
+See -cu and -gi below under Common Affixes.
+There are four subcategories of ambitransitive verbs: verbs of feeling, verbs of state, agentless verbs, and verbs of position/location or movement.

 Verbs of Feeling